Am I Eligible for USAA Membership?

 Who is Eligible to Join USAA?

-Broadly speaking, U.S. uniformed personnel — including retirees — and their family members are all eligible for USAA membership.
+In most cases, active duty U.S. uniformed personnel, retirees, and their family members are eligible for USAA membership.
 This includes:

-• Former spouses, adult children (18+), widows, and widowers of USAA members who have or had a USAA auto or property insurance policy
+• Widows, widowers, and un-remarried former spouses of USAA members who had USAA auto or property insurance while married.

 Can You Join USAA If You Are Not in the Military?